Israeli Army Radio

 Current station address: IDF Radio's main building is located at Jaffa's 21 Yehuda Hayamit street, or more precisely, 23 Dror street.
 Jaffa is the southern part of the city of Tel-Aviv, not very far away from the mediterranean shoreline.

-The IDF is planning to move the station's Jaffa building to the city of Lod, perhaps by 2016.
-The decision was made by Israeli defence minister, Moshe Ye'elon, and the current station chief, Yaron Dekel.
+The IDF planned to move the station's Jaffa building to the city of Lod, with the working date suposed to be 2016.
+The decision was first made by Israeli defence minister, Moshe Ye'elon, and the station chief at the time, Yaron Dekel.
 Planning has began in 2014.
+In 2018 it was decided to move the main station building to "Beit Hachayal" in Jerusalem.
+Transition is planned for 2021 or 2022 at the latest.

 The third Galey-Tzahal studio is located in Haifa.
 This one-room operation, in the Hadar HaCarmel district, is serving the station's reports about the northern part of Israel.
 It is mainly being used by journalist Kobi Mandel and for news reports about Haifa, South Lebanon and Hezbollah.